rainleander/insecure-api-project/README.md

 ### Step 4: Explore the Vulnerabilities

-- TODO: A set of scripts to automate attacks like SQL injection will be provided.
+- TODO: A set of scripts to automate attacks like SQL injection will be provided. [in progress](https://github.com/rainleander/insecure-api-project/issues/8)
 - TODO: Instructions for manual exploitation will also be included.

 ### Step 5: Shutdown and Cleanup